Thirty-nine Articles: Six Articles (1539)

 Over the next month, these questions were argued in Parliament and Convocation with the active participation of the King.
 The final product was an affirmation of traditional teachings on all but the sixth question.
 Communion in one kind, compulsory clerical celibacy, vows of chastity and votive masses were a legitimate form.
 Protestants achieved a minor victory on auricular confession, which was declared "expedient and necessary to be retained" but not required by divine law.
 In addition, although the real presence was affirmed in traditional terminology, the word transubstantiation itself did not appear in the final version.

 The Act of Six Articles became law in June 1539, which, unlike the Ten Articles, gave the Six Articles statutory authority.
 Harsh penalties were attached to violations of the Articles.
 Denial of transubstantiation was punished by burning without an opportunity to recant.
 Denial of any of the other articles was punished by hanging or life imprisonment.
 Married priests had until 12 July to put away their wives, which was likely a concession granted to give Archbishop Cranmer time to move his wife and children outside of England.
 After the act's passage, bishops Latimer and Shaxton, outspoken opponents of the measure, were forced to resign their dioceses.
-The Act of Six Articles was repealed in 1547 during the reign of Henry's son, Edward VI.
+The Act of Six Articles was repealed by the Treason Act 1547 (1 Edw.
+6. c.
+12) during the reign of Henry's son, Edward VI.